 Since 1996, MICC students have been engaged in a challenging work-readiness curriculum and participated in internships with job coaches.
 This has been combined with training in critical independent living skills, in which our teaching takes place in the environments where our students will use the skills: in their apartments, at the grocery store, at the health club, on public transportation, etc. But what makes this place so special is the opportunity our students have to learn social skills among their peers and develop true healthy friendships that, for many, will last a lifetime.

-In all of our programs we help individuals with learning disabilities and autism reach their potentials with support and guidance; we take great pride and responsibility in connecting our students and graduates with a community of opportunities.
+In all of our programs we help individuals with autism and learning disabilities reach their potentials with support and guidance; we take great pride and responsibility in connecting our students and graduates with a community of opportunities.
 The families we serve are proud of the personal integrity and leadership qualities our graduates embody.

 If you think Minnesota Independence College and Community offers the right opportunities for you and your family, please don't hesitate to contact our admissions staff at firstname.lastname@example.org or 612-876-9408, with questions or to schedule a visit of our programs.